yegor256/blog/_drafts/reflection.md

 }
 class OpMinus implements Operator {
   int calc(int a, int b) {
-    return a + b;
+    return a - b;
   }
 }
 {% endhighlight %}

-Then, we use them, first asking our factory method to make objects from operator names:
+Then we use them, first asking our factory method to make objects from operator names:

 {% highlight java %}